Fragtality/QualityWings2GSX/README.md

 So if the Answer is 'yes' to any of these Questions: Here is a tool you might want to try out :wink:<br/>But before getting to excited, here the caveat: you need a registered Version of FSUIPC to use the whole Toolset!<br/><br/>

 Since you're still interested, here the Features of the individual Tools/Scripts contained in this Toolset:
 - An external Program (*QualityWings2GSX*) which will read your current SimBrief OFP and uses the Fuel Weights, Passenger and Bag Count (and their configured Weight in SimBrief) to progressively Refuel, Board and Deboard the Plane.
-It will set these Values in / use the Values with GSX so that the Refuel, Board and Deboard Animation is "in synch" with your OFP Data.<br/>It does not matter if your OFP is in kgs or lbs, if your APU is running or not and it is "turn-around-safe": After being deboarded the new OFP will be loaded and used for the next Refuel, Board and Deboard Cycle.
+It will set these Values in / use the Values with GSX so that the Refuel, Board and Deboard Animation is "in synch" with your OFP Data.<br/>It does not matter if your OFP is in kgs or lbs, if your APU is running, the Refueling needs multiple Trips.
+It is also "turn-around-capable": After being deboarded the new OFP will be loaded and used for the next Refuel, Board and Deboard Cycle.
 It uses FSUIPC (C# Client) to communicate with the Sim/GSX/Plane.
 - A small "GSX Lua Library" (*GSX_AUTO*) which can also be used for other Planes - it does the GSX Menu Handling and some Automation.
 The Functions can be called with "LuaToggles" via FSUIPC.
 Or from your StreamDeck - when used together with PilotsDeck you can display the current (De-)Boarding and Cargo (Un-)Loading Progress and what is the current State / Service that can be called.
 - A Lua Script to automate the Ground-Service Handling (*QW787_SYNC*) for the QualityWings 787.
 It opens / closes the respective Doors as requested from GSX, automatically after Boarding is completed or when the Cargo (Un-)Loading is finished.
 It will set / remove the Chocks & External Power and will move the Jetway/GPU automatically for you.<br/><br/>